Hagtronics/Prologix-GPIB-USB-Controller-KISS-Driver-for-Python/README.md

 This driver fulfills this need.
 Bare minimum GPIB functionality that can get you talking to an instrument very quickly.

 That's all!
 If you know the basic SCPI commands that you need to configure your instrument, and make a measurement, then that is all you need.
-No spending hours writing more code.
+No spending hours writing more code or figuring out a more complicated driver.

 ### Driver KISS Philosophy:
 This driver is based on the 'old' HP Basic model of ```OUTPUT``` and ```ENTER``` commands like,